ParanoidUser/yolo/CHANGEME.md

+106 bottles of rum on the wall, 106 bottles of rum!
+You take one down, you pass it around, 105 bottles of rum on the wall.

 105 bottles of rum on the wall, 105 bottles of rum!
 You take one down, you pass it around, 104 bottles of rum on the wall.